Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Applications of reifications of involutions

-\begin{theorem} Let\/ $\XX$ be a black box group encrypting $\so_3(\GF)$, where $\GF$ is a finite field of unknown odd characteristic and $\GF > 9$.
-Let $s,t\in \XX$ be two distinct involutions such that $st$ is not a unipotent element.
-Then, with a given exponent $E$ for $\XX$, there is an algorithm which runs in time polynomial in $\log E$ constructing the involution $j$ commuting with $s$ and $t$. \end{theorem}
+\begin{theorem} Let\/ $\XX$ be a black box group encrypting $X=\so_3(\bF)$, where $\bF$ is an unknown finite field of unknown odd characteristic.
+Assume that $|\bF|\geq 7$ and we know a global exponent $E$ for $\XX$.
+Let $\bx{s},\bx{t}\in \XX$ be two distinct involutions such that $\bx{s}\bx{t}$ is not a unipotent element.
+Then there is a Las Vegas algorithm constructing the involution $\bx{j}$ commuting with $\bx{s}$ and $\bx{t}$.

-For two distinct involutions $s, t \in \XX$, we denote the only involution in $\XX$ that commutes with both $s$ and $t$ (if such involution exists) as $\jj(s,t)$.